GoNZooo/fp-intro-to-purescript/README.md

 If you want to run only the tests for a certain file in watch mode, run `yarn test:watch -- -- -t List` where "List" can also be "Maybe" or "Recursion" as the tests are split up into the modules that they cover.

+If you want to run only one test in watch mode, you can run `yarn pulp -- -w test -- -t simple`, for example.

 ## Exercise order